Guide

 Safety

-- Human-in-the-loop: Manus shows each draft and waits for your "yes" before sending.
-If you say "no" or ask for changes, it revises the draft.
+• Human-in-the-loop: Manus shows each draft and waits for explicit "yes" before sending.
+If you say "no" or request changes, Manus revises the draft and presents it again.

 FAQ